 Keep strolling east for half a mile along the seafront, there’s lots to see, and maybe stop for coffee at the Pavilion Café.
 There’s currently a free National Trust exhibition there called Living on the Edge: 8000 years by the sea.
 The exhibition shows how life played out along the dramatic landscape of the Seven Sisters over the last 8000 years.
 Being Sussex born and bred I found this fascinating.
 The exhibition ends 12 November 2017.

 Eastbourne Redoubt Fortress

-If you’ve got kids they’ll love Eastbourne Redoubt Fortress which opened to the public this year.
+If you’ve got kids they’ll love Eastbourne Redoubt Fortress which opened to the public this year and is one of the newest yet oldest places to go in Eastbourne.
 It’s one of only three surviving Napoleonic fortresses in the UK and was built to defend the south coastline of England during the Napoleonic wars.
 The interactive exhibition details over 200 years of history and the daily lives of the soldiers that lived in the circular fortress from the Napoleonic times through to to World Wars I and II.
 I explored the casemates, the creepy cells and the gun platforms.
 Entry to the fortress is free but you’ll need to buy tickets to enter the casemates.

 The Beach Deck

 The Beach Deck is very near to the fortress.
 With panoramic sea views the beach-side restaurant serves up excellent locally sourced food and freshly caught fish.
 I ordered catch of the day and was delighted when my dish arrived.
 The food was beautifully presented and looked almost too good to eat.
 Almost.
 Both my courses were excellent and I’ll definitely go back.
 If you’d like to know more Kathryn has written a full review of The Beach Deck.

 For information on travelling to Eastbourne and further details on visiting the attractions mentioned here check out the Visit Eastbourne website.